adityaathalye/clojure-by-example/README.md

   - Focus on what things do; not what they are, or why they are.
   - Inform your _intuition for doing things_, and then use that to dive deeper into all the juicy details at your own pace, later.

-  - Take what is useful, discard the rest.
+Take what is useful, discard the rest.

 # Philosophy

+My philosophy, that is... you need not be slave to it ;-)

 Almost anyone can hope to do more with more.
 Up to a point, that is.